dannyob/signpost/README.md

 character set: just uppercase, lowercase, numbers, "!" and ".".
 The text does wrap, but not very prettily.

+As an example of signpost's use, [onair](./bin/onair) is a shell script for a Linux PC that will constantly check if a local program, such as Zoom or a web browser, is accessing any attached cameras, and if so, will tell a signpost on the local network to remotely display "ON AIR" in cheery LED letters.

 ## Lisp repl over serial or telnet

 The ESP32 can also be controlled from the serial port, or by telnetting into port